-Taking a backup of PowerPoint files is always worthwhile to avoid any data loss scenario.
+Taking a backup of PowerPoint files is always crucial to avoid data loss scenarios.
 However, if you are working on a PPT file, it is always recommended to make use of Ctrl + S keys to regularly save your PPT/ PPTX file as and when you update it.
 Most importantly any deleted PowerPoint file can be recovered from the Recycle bin but in case of permanent deletion of PPTX files, you need a PowerPoint recovery software like the Remo Recover.

 Molly is the Lead Technical Specialist with distinguished knowledge and understanding of Mac computers and operating systems.
 Being a veteran photographer and video recovery specialist, Molly’s expertise on video formats and file repair has helped restore a lot of videos and cherished memories of users.